oklas/react-through/docs/basics/Direct.md

 )
 ```

-But data is actually transfered from place where our indicator agent
+But data is actually mapped from place where our indicator agent
 is rendered.

 The simplest way to create agent just call agent factory function